bitwalker/exrm/CONTRIBUTING.md

 With tests running and passing, and your [documentation](#contributing-documentation) done, your ready to send a PR!

+If you decide you want to build the html docs as well, you'll need the following in order to use the `mix docs` task:

+- python
+- node
+- bower and grunt: `npm install -g bower grunt`
+- sphinx: `pip install Sphinx`

+Then you should be able to run `mix docs` or `mix docs watch` to build and/or watch the html docs during development.

 ## Contributing Documentation

 Please make sure all modules are well documented with a `@moduledoc`, any relevant